DhruvTewari/CoMed/README.md

 We have used the Google Maps Places API to fetch the location of Hospitals based on the geolocation of the user.

+[Make sure to replace all API_KEY with personal AOI_KEY generated from Google Maps Platform]

 ## Results : Order and systematic method to get the vaccination done following COVID-19 rules.
 In difficult times knowing the exact amount of vaccien to be bought will benefit hospitals to spend the correct amount of its resources on vaccine.